Robust Parametric Estimation of Avian Cranial Morphology: Materials and Methods

 Now, since the objective is to find the sphere parameters that best fit the points in $P$, we define the loss function $\mathcal{L}(C,r)$ as the sum of the squared errors for all points in the point set $P$:

 Then, the optimization problem is to find the parameters that minimize this function:

-To solve the above-mentioned optimization problem of fitting a sphere to the data points, we use the Limited-memory Broyden–Fletcher–Goldfarb–Shann (L-BFGS-B) algorithm~\cite{byrd1995limited} as it is a quasi-Newton method highly adept at solving non-linear optimization problems.
+To solve the above-mentioned optimization problem of fitting a sphere to the data points, we use the Limited-memory Broyden--Fletcher--Goldfarb--Shann (L-BFGS-B) algorithm~\cite{byrd1995limited} { from the \texttt{scipy} library in Python} as it is a quasi-Newton method highly adept at solving non-linear optimization problems.
 This approach is computationally efficient and, critically, allows for the enforcement of bound constraints, which is essential for ensuring a physically realistic solution by requiring the sphere's radius to be a positive value.
-We also enforce that the sphere center and radius lie within a specific range throughout the optimization process to ensure the validity of the fitting result.
-Specifically, we only consider the middle 40\% of the skull mesh as the ``Region of Interest'' (ROI) in the optimization.
+The algorithm terminates when the projected gradient of the loss function reaches a prescribed convergence tolerance (set as $10^{-5}$ in our experiments).
+This is followed by the identification and removal of outlier points, which are defined as points whose distance from the sphere's surface exceeds a predetermined threshold of 2.0 standard deviations above the mean error.
+We then repeat the above sphere fitting optimization procedure with the outlier points removed.
+This robust refinement loop continues until the fitting result stabilizes, with no further vertices being identified as outliers.
+For better control of the computation, one may also terminate the iteration if a prescribed maximum number of refinement steps is reached or the point cloud size drops below 4 points, the minimum required to uniquely determine the sphere parameters $(c_x, c_y, c_z, r)$.
+In practice, we find that a maximum of three refinement steps is sufficient to yield stable results for our subsequent analysis.
 Finally, the orbit curvature is computed by $1/\hat{r}$, where $\hat{r}$ is the sphere radius.
 In Fig.~\ref{fig:sphere_examples}, we show several examples of the sphere fitting results, from which we can see that the method is capable of quantifying the orbit curvature for different skull specimens.
 More examples are provided in SI Section~S1.

+To facilitate the biological interpretation of these numerical parameters, Fig.~\ref{fig:difference_curvature} provides a visual comparison of morphological extremes within the dataset.
+While our primitive-fitting approach does not produce continuous deformation grids characteristic of traditional geometric morphometrics, mapping the robust parameters back onto the 3D meshes clearly illustrates the physical manifestations of the statistical data.
+For instance, contrasting the high orbit curvature of \emph{Tiaris canora} (Fig.~\ref{fig:difference_curvature}(a)) against the low orbit curvature of \emph{Geospiza conirostris} (Fig.~\ref{fig:difference_curvature}(b)) explicitly reveals how the variation in the calculated sphere radius corresponds to tangible differences in the spatial packing of the cranial architecture.
+This graphical representation ensures that the parametric output remains grounded in observable comparative anatomy.